 The number of dental implant posts you will need depends on how many teeth you are missing and where they are located.
 A dental crown will only require a single implant while a dental bridge or denture will require multiple dental implants.

 The next part is a small piece called an abutment.
 Its purpose is to connect the implant to the actual restoration.
 It is attached directly to the implant in one of two ways.

 In some instances, a healing abutment is recommended.
 It is placed on the implant immediately following the surgical placement to help the gum tissues heal properly around the implant site.
 When the implant has fully fused with the surrounding bone, it is removed and replaced with the permanent abutment.

 With a two stage abutment, the implant site is sutured shut after implantation.
 When the implant has fused with the bone, it is then opened back up and the permanent abutment is attached.

 The dental restoration is the final part that completes a dental implant restoration.
 Depending on how many teeth you are missing and where they are located along the jaw, you will either have a dental crown, a dental bridge, or a denture attached to your implant posts.

 If you are missing one tooth, a dental crown will be attached to a single dental implant.
 If you are missing multiple consecutive teeth, your teeth will be replaced with a dental bridge and at least two implant posts.
 If you are missing many or all of your teeth, your Corbin Dental dentist will replace your teeth with a denture and up to eight implant posts.

 Schedule a Dental Implant Consultation

 If you would like to learn more about dental implants, schedule a complementary dental implant consultation with Dr. Richard Corbin or Dr. Bruce Corbin.
-We offer expert dental implant services at all of our dentist office locations in Jackson Heights, Bayside, and Oyster Bay, NY.
+We offer expert dental implant services at all of our dentist office locations in Bayside and Oyster Bay, NY.